wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Signed Integer

-Using this type, you can give numbers as an input to an expression-supported field.
-You have the option to use `+` or `-` characters in the front to indicate the sign.
-You can also define an integer by using only numerical characters without any delimiters.
+A signed integer is an integer with the  `+` or `-` character in the front, indicating the sign.
+You can also define a positive integer or zero using only numerical characters without the sign.
+Using the signed integer type, you can give positive integers, negative integers, and zero as an input to an expression-supported field.

 #### Examples